'Anything is possible' at Alway Primary School

 “We have just set up a leadership team and they now have an input into our development plans.”

 The leadership team L-R Caitlin Smith, Dylan Griffiths, Gracie O'Connor (head girl) Shazeen Feroz (head boy), Malisa Cook and Theo Rainbow at Alway Primary.
-All pictures: www.christinsleyphotography.co.uk
+All pictures: christinsleyphotography.co.uk

 Head boy Shazeen Feroz, year six, typifies the responsibility placed on those within the leadership group.
 He explained that the group is given an “agenda about what is going to come up” for the term and how they all brainstorm ideas to help improve various aspects of the school.